About the Institute

 The Institute for the Transregional Study of the Contemporary Middle East, North Africa, and Central Asia (TRI) was established in 1994 with the generous support of HH Prince Moulay Hicham Benabdallah ('85) of Morocco.
 Its founding director is Professor Abdellah Hammoudi of the Department of Anthropology at Princeton.
 The Institute's mission is to encourage and enhance the comparative study of issues central to the Middle East-North Africa-Central Asia region.
 Within this geographical setting, the Institute focuses research on development, economic, social and political issues, democratization and human rights.
 The Institute also seeks to provide a forum for the exchange of ideas and the dissemination of information about this region to the academic and wider community.

 Since the fall 2007 the Institute for the Transregional Study of the Contemporary Middle East, North Africa, and Central Asia (TRI) has been directed by Professor Bernard Haykel of the Department of Near Eastern Studies (NES).
 In September 2008 TRI became fully integrated within the Department of Near Eastern Studies (NES), and because of its focus on the contemporary social, economic and political affairs of the Arab and Muslim worlds, TRI’s presence in NES will bolster the department’s considerable offerings and strengths on the study of the modern Middle East.
 This will be accomplished in several ways.
-First, this academic year’s research theme is centered on the politics of youth in the Arab and Muslim worlds, a relatively neglected yet important topic for understanding the problems and potentials of the region.
-TRI hopes to lead the effort in framing new questions as well as providing a fresh perspective on the challenges facing the largest demographic segment in Arab and Muslim societies.
+First, every year a research theme is developed through a series of events, such as lectures, workshops and conferences, as well as research fellowship appointments.
+TRI has, for example, focused on the politics of youth in the Arab and Muslim worlds, the language of politics, contestation, and the resources at the disposal of authoritarian regimes.
+Some of these are relatively neglected yet important topics for understanding the problems and potentials of the region.
+TRI hopes to lead the effort in framing new questions as well as providing a fresh perspective on the challenges facing contemporary Arab and Muslim societies.

 The principal activities of the Institute include: